ashe7kh/Linear-Algebra-Calculator/README.md

 # Functionality

 Has a basic UI that can store user created data, as in you can create matrices in the program itself like you would with a regular calculator.
 The program can do most basic matrix calculations, it can do the transpose, take the determinant, add, multiply and find the inverse of the matrix.
-It was written in High School, so by in large the code isn't very optimized; I had no real working knowledge numerical methods outside of LU decomposition, but outside of that no working knowledge on how to implement it at the time, either that or I was just lazy.
+It was written in High School, so by in large the code isn't very optimized; I had no real working knowledge numerical methods outside of LU decomposition, and even for that, I had no working knowledge on how to implement it at the time, either that or I was just lazy.

 # Documentation